kpatenio/chrome-extension-tutorial/README.md

 Once we open our extension in Chrome (via developer mode), we will now have the ability to install our newly created extension!
 However, there is not much we can do with it.
 If we want it do something, we must add some scripts.
 All scripts for our extension are written in JavaScript files.

 Let's add a background script!
 First, we must create a JavaScript file.
 We can call it _background.js_.
-We will include the following in our JavaScript file:
+We will include the following in our JavaScript file to **create a listener**:

 ```
   chrome.runtime.onInstalled.addListener(function() {